chenyong2github/UnrealEngine/Engine/Plugins/Experimental/PythonScriptPlugin/SphinxDocs/PythonAPI_docs_readme.txt

 This commandlet can be run manually to generate the Python API HTML files locally or it can be set up on an automated server that periodically refreshes the docs online.

-Install UE4 and the Python plugin
+Install Unreal Engine and the Python plugin
 ---------------------------------------

-Ensure the version of UE4 that you want to be working with is installed and the PythonScriptPlugin is enabled.
-Python 2.7 now comes auto-installed with UE4 and the doc generation commandlet will use that version so you don't need to install it yourself.
+Ensure the version of Unreal Engine that you want to be working with is installed and the PythonScriptPlugin is enabled.
+Python 3.7 now comes auto-installed with Unreal Engine and the doc generation commandlet will use that version so you don't need to install it yourself.
 All the other dependencies (such as the Sphinx Python doc generation tool) will automatically be downloaded and installed as needed when this commandlet is run.

 Note that the auto-install of Sphinx adds about 50MB.